mandle420/DCS_Standalone_on_linux/README.md

 # DCS Standalone on Linux Via Wine(Lutris)/Proton(Steam)
-#### Any and all refrences to steam, are not relating to the Steam version of the game.
+#### Any and all refrences to Steam, are not relating to the Steam version of the game.

-DCS World can run on linux through Wine and Proton, though it does take some work to get running and if you want to use VR I highly recommend using proton(steam) as opposed to wine, if anything dosen't work, make sure I cannot stress this enough
+DCS World can run on linux through Wine and Proton, though it does take some work to get running and if you want to use VR I highly recommend using proton(Steam) as opposed to wine, if anything dosen't work, make sure I cannot stress this enough
 CHECK all your log files.

 Thanks to everyone who has helped getting the game running and debugging issues